Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/nservicebus-32-bit-x86-host-process.md

 ---
 title: NServiceBus 32-bit (x86) Host Process
-summary: 'If 32-bit code must be invoked and loaded, use NServiceBus.Host32.exe instead.'
+summary: If 32-bit code must be invoked and loaded, use NServiceBus.Host32.exe
 component: Host
 redirects:
  - nservicebus/nservicebus-32-bit-x86-host-process
-reviewed: 2016-10-19
+reviewed: 2018-07-06
 ---

 NServiceBus is an "Any CPU" framework.
 It doesn't have 32-bit or 64-bit specific code.
 This enables transitioning between 32- and 64-bit operating systems.
 Unfortunately, not all assemblies can be compiled using the default Any CPU architecture.
-In many, if not most cases, this is related to legacy systems that have 32-bit specific code for platform interoperability with native C libraries, etc.
+In many, this is related to legacy systems that have 32-bit specific code for platform interoperability with native C libraries, etc.

-With the default NServiceBus.Host, the application always loads in 64-bit (x64) mode if running it on a 64-bit OS, or in 32-bit (x86) mode for a 32-bit OS.
+With the default NServiceBus.Host, the application always loads in 64-bit (x64) mode if running on a 64-bit OS, or in 32-bit (x86) mode for a 32-bit OS.
 Again, this is typically not a problem.

 If assemblies or other libraries containing 32-bit code must be invoked and loaded into a 64-bit process a `BadImageFormatException` will be thrown.